ashutoshxhq/chat-app-ui/README.md

 # Egnite
-Egnite is a chat application which allows you to interact with your friends and also allows you to play games and do things together.
+Egnite is a location based anonymous posing and chat application which allows you to interact with your friends, play games and do things together.

 ## How to run Egnite?
 1. **Clone the Repo**